-In the paper, earthquake resistant performance of R/C frames strengthened by a multi-story steel brace, which were designed to develop uplift rotation of a base foundation beneath a multi-story steel brace or the failure of Type 3, was studied by static load reversal tests.
+In the paper, earthquake resistant performance of R/C frames strengthened by a multi-story steel brace, which were designed to develop uplift rotation of a base foundation beneath a steel brace or failure of Type 3, was studied by static load reversal tests.
+Nonlinear static and earthquake response analyses were, moreover, carried out for a R/C space building strengthened by a multi-story steel brace to study the effect of bi-directional horizontal loads on the earthquake resistant performance of the building.